kodecocodes/objective-c-style-guide/README.md

 ## Xcode project

-The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
-Any Xcode groups created should be reflected by folders in the filesystem.
-Code should be grouped not only by type, but also by feature for greater clarity.
+Organization of files should be handled inside of Xcode.
+Source and asset files in the filesystem should have a minimal organization and should not try to mirror the Xcode project's group structure.
+This allows for easy reorganizing of files in Xcode without worrying about the filesystem structure getting out of sync.

 When possible, always turn on "Treat Warnings as Errors" in the target's Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang's pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).